Zeroeh/PrivateServer/README.md

 # Private Server
-##RotMG Server Emulator - Zeroeh's Source
+RotMG Server Emulator - Zeroeh's Source
+NOTE: This is no longer being worked on.
+Any bugs present will not be fixed.

 You can set up the database using the old method or by using xampp. \n HeidiSQL is recommended for editing the database.
 I personally imported the struct using MySQL workbench then turning on xampp.